-I wanted you to experience this chapter with me at the moment because I understand a moment is all we have.
+I wanted you to experience this chapter with me now because I understand a moment is all we have.
 Just like my journey over the last couple of years I had no idea how this day would unfold.
-I had no plans on revisiting this site today, but I followed what felt right, and this is what I have.
+I had no plans on revisiting this place today, but I followed what felt right, and this is what I have.

 There were a couple of things I wanted to experience at this boathouse today.
 I wasn’t sure how the first one would play out but what I experienced this morning still seems like a scene out of an animated children’s movie.
 That one I left up to God but the second one is under my control.

-A few months ago I decided I was going to write a message in a bottle and toss it in the still water as an alternative ending to my book.
+A few months ago, I decided to write a hidden message in a bottle and toss it into the still water as an alternative ending to my book.
 My thought was maybe someone would find it and rethink their relationship with God.

-I thought it would be another perfect ending to my book, but I changed my mind.
+I thought it could be another perfect ending to my book but changed my mind.
 I don’t feel I have to do this anymore.
 I believe my book will do it for me.

-When I tell her precisely what I witnessed this morning, I believe she will release the blackbird one final time through her words.
+When I explain to her precisely what I witnessed this morning, I believe she will release the blackbird one final time through her familiar words.
 I am readily prepared for her evening song to complete this part of my journey.